-Each one of these missives requires me to open it, remove the plastic window from the envelope, tear off the parts with my name to be put in the shredder and the rest to be put in the recycling bin.
+Each one of these missives requires me to: 1, open it, 2, remove the plastic window from the envelope, 3, tear off the parts with my name to be put in the shredder and 4, put the rest in the recycling bin.
 Then I have to bundle all this unwanted crap in a tidy way and put it in the blue bin.
-So that big polluting trucks can pick it up and take to a recycling facility to do whatever it is they actually do with McDonald’s coupons and pizza offers and letters from Bell Canada.
+So that big polluting trucks can pick it up and take to a recycling facility to do whatever it is they actually do with McDonald’s coupons, pizza offers and letters from Bell Canada.

 No worry about using paper for promotions

 If I wanted new products or services from Bell or Rogers or my bank, I would contact them.
 I’m already a customer!
 If Bell, Rogers or my bank wants to save their time and money by not sending me the one piece of paper that I actually need from them – my monthly statement – they can also stop cluttering up my mail box and life with junk I don’t want.
 And I don’t want emails from them either.
 I can get rid of emails faster than paper.
 But I don’t want to clutter my inbox or mind with junk either.